OData/v3ProtocolDocument/OData.markdown

 [OData:CSDL](odatacsdldefinition) describes an XML representation for OData Metadata Documents and provides an XSD to validate their contents.
 The media type of the XML representation of an OData Metadata Document is 'application/xml'.

 OData services MUST expose a Metadata Document which defines all data exposed by the service.
-The *Metadata Document URI* SHOULD be the root URI of the service with "/$metadata" appended.
-To retrieve this document a client issues a GET request to the Metadata Document URI.
+The *Metadata Document URL* SHOULD be the root URL of the service with "/$metadata" appended.
+To retrieve this document a client issues a GET request to the Metadata Document URL.

 If a request for metadata does not specify a format preference (via Accept header or [$format](#FormatSystemQueryOption)) then the XML representation MUST be returned.